magomimmo/modern-cljs/doc/tutorial-01.md

 ## Compile CLJS

-To compile CLJS to JS, use the task `once` of `cljsbuild` as follow:
+To compile CLJS to JS, use the `once` subtask of `cljsbuild` as
+follow:

 ```bash
 lein cljsbuild once